Remortgages

 Most mortgage deals have early repayment charges (ERCs).
 This is a fee that applies if you switch to a new mortgage before your current deal is up.

-You can apply and lock in a new rate.
-When your current deal expires, you can switch straight to your new deal, avoiding any ERCs.
+But that doesn’t mean you can’t start looking around earlier for your next mortgage as you can still apply and lock in a new rate.
+Then when your current deal expires, you can switch straight to your new deal, avoiding any ERCs.
 And if rates decrease before you switch, you can always change to a new deal.

 How much can I borrow with a remortgage?

-Your income is also crucial to finding a remortgage deal.
-Lenders typically lend around 4.5 times your household's annual income.
+• Income - Lenders typically lend around 4.5 times your household's annual income.
 If your financial circumstances have changed and you're no longer earning as much since you last took out a mortgage, you may find it harder to get a remortgage.

 But when you're going through the remortgaging process, there are other fees that may apply, including:

-Legal fees also apply if you're remortgaging to a new lender, as a solicitor is involved to cover the legal paperwork.
+• Legal fees - Legal fees also apply if you're remortgaging to a new lender, as a solicitor is involved to cover the legal paperwork.
 Some deals offer free legal fees, but some may charge for this.

-ERCs may be charged if you choose to remortgage before the end of your current deal.
+• Early Repayment Charges (ERCs) - ERCs may be charged if you choose to remortgage before the end of your current deal.
 These can amount to thousands of pounds.

 Do I need a solicitor to remortgage?